Rearrange The Equation To Isolate A

 • Simplifying Complex Equations: Rearranging can often simplify a complex equation into a more manageable form, making it easier to analyze and solve.

-• Creating New Formulas: By isolating a variable in an existing formula, you can create new formulas tailored to specific situations.
+• Creating New Formulas: By isolating a variable in an existing formula, you can create new formulas designed for specific situations.

 • Graphical Representation: Knowing how a variable changes with respect to others allows for creating accurate graphs and visualizations.